+PURCHASE HERE

-For Bereaved Grandparents by Margaret Gerner A booklet which addresses the grief grandparents feel as they mourn the loss of their grandchild and the pain of seeing their own child suffer.
+For Bereaved Grandparents by Margaret Gerner

+A booklet which addresses the grief grandparents feel as they mourn the loss of their grandchild and the pain of seeing their own child suffer.
 There is practical information and suggestions for helping oneself and loved ones.

-Healing a Grandparent's Grieving Heart: 100 Practical Ideas After Your Grandchild Dies by Alan Wolfelt The author describes the unique aspects of grandparent grief, ways to move through grief, how to interact with other family members, and finally, possible activities for remembering and maintaining connection.
+PURCHASE HERE Healing a Grandparent's Grieving Heart: 100 Practical Ideas After Your Grandchild Dies by Alan Wolfelt The author describes the unique aspects of grandparent grief, ways to move through grief, how to interact with other family members, and finally, possible activities for remembering and maintaining connection.

-Grieving Grandparents: Following Miscarriage, Stillbirth, SIDS, or Other Infant Death by Cherokee Ilse and Lori Leininger This booklet includes the grief after the loss of a grandchild who perhaps died very prematurely.
-It suggests briefly ways to cope and be present for the parents.
+PURCHASE HERE Grieving Grandparents: Following Miscarriage, Stillbirth, SIDS, or Other Infant Death by Cherokee Ilse and Lori Leininger

+This booklet includes the grief after the loss of a grandchild who may have died very prematurely.
+It suggests ways to cope and be present for the parents.

-PURCHASE HERE Feel Me Brave: A Chronicle of Illness, Loss, and Living Beyond by Walter Horak and Jessia Horak Stout A story about a family who experienced the life and death of a 3 year old boy.
+PURCHASE HERE Feel Me Brave: A Chronicle of Illness, Loss, and Living Beyond by Walter Horak and Jessia Horak Stout

+A story about a family who experienced the life and death of a 3 year old boy.
 There are journal entries with accompanying art and poetry about illness, loss, and living beyond.
 This book is written by the boy's mother and grandfather.

+PURCHASE HERE

+Bearing the Unbearable by Joanne Cacciatore

 Joanne Cacciatore is a professor, Zen priest, and bereaved mother.
 Each chapter in her book features a different individual and their story of loss and journey with grief.
 Highly recommended for anyone who is bereaved.
 Read a review from a bereaved mother HERE.